TardifLab/Weighted-SC-Networks/README.md

 ## Step 2: analysis ##
 This section can be used to perform simple post-processing operations on connectomes including filtering, segmenting, etc and to make some pretty plots.

-It is entirely based in **Matlab** and was written using the R2016a release.
+It is entirely based in **Matlab** and was written using the R2016a release (although it has been tested in R2022a).

 See `MAINSCRIPT.m` for a simple template.